Ways To Lower Your Auto Insurance Costs

 Get quotes from different types of insurance companies.
 Some sell through their own agents.
 These agencies have the same name as the insurance company.
 Some sell through independent agents who offer policies from several insurance companies.
 Others do not use agents.
 They sell directly to consumers over the phone or via the Internet.

 You buy auto insurance to protect you financially and provide peace of mind.
 It's important to pick a company that is financially stable.
 Check the financial health of insurance companies with rating companies such as A.M.
 Best and Standard & Poor’s and consult consumer magazines.

 Don't shop price alone.
 Ask friends and relatives for their recommendations.
 Contact your state insurance department to find out whether they provide information on consumer complaints by company.
 Pick an agent or company representative that takes the time to answer your questions.
 You can use the checklist on the back of this brochure to help you compare quotes from insurers and on the same coverage.

-Before You Buy a Car, Compare Insurance Costs
+Compare Insurance Costs Before You Buy a Car

 Before you buy a new or used car, check into insurance costs.
 Car insurance premiums are based in part on the car’s sticker price, the cost to repair it, its overall safety record, and the likelihood of theft.
 Many insurers offer discounts for features that reduce the risk of injuries or theft.
 These include daytime running lights and anti-theft devices.
 To help you decide what car to buy, you can get information from the Insurance Institute for Highway Safety.